 to take place in each well designed academic SL project will be discussed.

 Discovering the pedagogical differences between teaching methods was the express purpose for one empirical study reported by Rama et al. (2000).
 Two sections of the same course taught during the same semester were compared, one using service learning, and the other applying only traditional teaching methods.
 According to their findings, “S-L students self-reported an enhanced ability to apply course principles to new situations and an increased ability to solve real problems in the course area […and an] increase in their interest in the subject matter” (p.
 670).
 Even though Rama et al. found “no statistically significant difference in final course grades between SL and control students,” findings did show that SL students “scored significantly better on the essay portion of the final exam, and attended class more regularly” (p.
 667).

 The results of the essay portion of the test seem to indicate that the academic SL students gained a deeper understanding of core concepts than students in the control group.
 The control students could regurgitate facts and figures for the exam, but the academic SL students could formulate coherent answers to questions that required thought and understanding.
 According to Kenworthy-U’ren (2000), even tests, case studies, and research papers did not match the learning of an academic SL experience:

-Service-learning provides students with a nontraditional, service-oriented social context for management
+Service-learning provides students with a nontraditional, service-oriented social

 education.
 It challenges them to confront, sort through, and excel in the dynamic, chaotic, nonlinear